CochinoChingon/static/_posts/2021-02-17-breaking-up-is-hard-to-do.md

 ---
 title: Breaking up is hard to do, Or how to breakup so your ex never bothers you again unless you two have a kid

-exerpt: "how to break up with your ex that will bring closure to the relationship, instead of having to deal with a zombie every few months"
+excerpt: "how to break up with your ex that will bring closure to the relationship, instead of having to deal with a zombie every few months"
 author_profile: true

 description: "how to break up with your ex that will bring closure to the relationship, instead of having to deal with a zombie every few months"